 This is about the difference between SSI and SSDI.

 Disclaimer: we are not benefits planners here at Unpacking Disability.
 This is simply information gleaned from personal experience and research.
-You need and want to do your own research with the Red Book (- link in post), and consult with your own disability benefits planner if possible (find a planner by searching for your local Independent Living Center)
+You need and want to do your own research with the Red Book (- link in post), and consult with your own disability benefits planner if possible.

 You can hear the post read by clicking below.